 Guest Health, Safety, and Conduct Policy

-One of the most amazing aspects of a Celebrity cruise is the rich and varied cultures represented among our guests.
-This diversity offers everyone sailing with us a chance to learn about different regions of the world and make new friends.
-But, just as having a new friend can enhance the vacation experience, encountering someone who is behaving in an undesirable way can do just the opposite.
-To ensure all our guests have an enjoyable voyage, it is important that everyone have a common understanding of the health, safety, and behavioral standards in place on our Celebrity ships.
+Guests may also find that one of the most amazing parts of a cruise vacation experience will be themany rich and varied cultures represented among our guests.
+This diversity offers a chance to learnabout different parts of the world and to make new friends.
+But just as a new friend can enhance thevacation experience, some guests may behave in ways others find unusual or undesirable.
+To ensurean enjoyable voyage, it is important that everyone have a common understanding of the health, safetyand behavioral standards in place on Royal Caribbean Group ships.

-This Guest Health, Safety and Conduct Policy (hereafter referred to as the “Policy”) sets forth standards of conduct for guests to follow throughout their Celebrity cruise vacation, including during transfers to and from ships, inside port terminals, while onboard, at ports of call, during shore excursions, and while visiting our private destinations.
-Establishing and articulating a Policy helps ensure that all guests enjoy a fantastic, safe, and secure cruise vacation experience.
-Celebrity Cruises appreciates your adherence to this Policy and wishes all guests a happy, healthy, and memorable voyage.
+This Guest Health, Safety and Conduct Policy (hereafter referred to as the “Policy”) sets forth standardsof conduct for guests to follow throughout their Royal Caribbean Group cruise vacation, includingtransfers to and from ships, inside port terminals, while onboard, at ports of call, during shore excursionsand at our private destinations.
+Establishing and articulating a Policy helps ensure that all guests enjoya fantastic, safe and secure cruise vacation experience.
+Royal Caribbean Group appreciates guestadherence to this Policy and wishes all guests a happy, healthy and memorable voyage.

-IN ORDER TO BOARD AND REMAIN ON ANY OF OUR SHIPS OR IN OUR PRIVATE DESTINATIONS, ALL GUESTS MUST COMPLY WITH THIS POLICY AND ALL OUR HEALTH AND SAFETY POLICIES AND PROCEDURES.
-IN ADDITION, GUESTS ARE REQUIRED TO COMPLY WITH ALL APPLICABLE LAWS OF THE VARIOUS COUNTRIES THEY VISIT.
+IT IS A CONDITION OF BOARDING AND REMAINING ONBOARD ANY OF OUR SHIPS OR IN OUR PRIVATE DESTINATIONS, THAT ALL GUESTS COMPLY WITH THIS POLICY AND ALL OF OUR HEALTH AND SAFETY POLICIES AND PROCEDURES.
+IN ADDITION, GUESTS ARE REQUIRED TO COMPLY WITH ALL APPLICABLE LAWS OF THE VARIOUS COUNTRIES THAT THEY VISIT.

-The terms of this Policy are valid from the date shown above and will remain in full force until we choose, in our sole discretion, to update or modify all or part of the Policy.
-Updates or modifications to the Policy may be made and shall be effective without publication, although we will endeavor to post any updates or modifications to the Policy in a timely manner and to a publicly accessible forum, including but not limited to the various Celebrity Cruises websites and/or mobile phone applications.
+The terms of this Policy are valid from the date shown above, and will remain in full force until wechoose, in our sole discretion, to update or modify all or part of the Policy.
+Updates or the modificationsto the Policy may be made and shall be effective without publication, although we will endeavor to postany updates or modifications to the Policy in a timely manner and to a publicly accessible forum,including but not limited the various Royal Caribbean Group websites or mobile phone applications.

 • Intervention by Security, other management personnel, or law enforcement;